Fallen-Breath/tweakermore/docs/document-en_us.md

 The command should be able to accept an entity selector as the only parameter

+The activate policy of this option can be specified in option lmRemoveEntityCommandPolicy

 As an example, you can use "/removeentity" command from Carpet TIS Addition

-The activate policy of this option can be specified in option lmRemoveEntityCommandPolicy
+Notes: no "/" prefix

 - Category: Mods Tweaks
 - Type: string